Ever had a really slow day at the shop?

 Then someone walks in and buys up half the stuff in your store.

-Your taxes are that slow day at the shop.
-And your tax deductions are that person snapping up all your stellar goods.
+Your taxes are that slow day.
+And your small business tax deductions are that person snapping up all your stellar goods.

 Why?
-Because tax deductions make taxes WAY more interesting and affordable.
-And the more you understand them, the more you can write off—and the less you’ll have to pay.
+Because deductions make taxes WAY more interesting and affordable.
+The more you understand them, the more business activities you can write off to lower your taxable income and pay less during tax season.

 But before you can reap the benefits, you have to know what’s what.
-Start by checking out this giant list of tax deductions specifically designed for business owners with physical (as in, real-life) stores.
+Start by checking out this giant list of tax deductions specifically designed for small business owners with physical (as in, real-life) stores.
+And for all your purchases, save your receipts!

 1. Advertising and promotion